freewili/wasm-examples/rust/crates/valentines_day_img_animation_ir_audio/src/README.md

 ## 📄 License

-This is an example/demo project for the Free-Wili platform.
+This is an example/demo project for the FREE-WILi platform.
 Use and modify as you wish!

 ## 💝 Perfect For

 Valentine's Day celebrations
 Learning embedded Rust + WASM
-Demonstrating Free-Wili capabilities
+Demonstrating FREE-WILi capabilities
 Creating interactive gift experiences
 Teaching event-driven programming